Skip to content

 The benefits of properly giving photo credit

-Regardless of the social platform or the type of content, the largest benefit to tagging as many people as possible is networking.
+Regardless of the social platform or the type of content, or the types of images, the largest benefit to tagging as many people as possible is networking.
 Crediting is huge for networking.
 You tag them, they’ll tag you, your followers see them, theirs see you—and it keeps on going.
-It’s a weird and wonderful fact that couples are now finding their vendors on social media.
+It’s a weird and wonderful fact that couples are now finding their vendors on social media sites.
 However, the networking possibilities go so far beyond that.

 A bride might notice a number of hairstyles that she loves, and if she keeps seeing that @hairdresser123 is responsible, she might hire that person.